deccer/CMake-Glfw-OpenGL-Template/REFACTORING.md

     std::unordered_map<std::string, size_t> textureIds;
     // Reserves space for our texture vector _textures.reserve(model->materials_count);
+    // Since we'll be batching our draws based on the textures it has, we need to calculate
+    // how many batches this model needs, this is done by dividing by 16, which is the "batch size"
+    // and rounding up, because we always need at least one batch. const uint32_t maxBatches = model->materials_count / 16 + 1;
     for (uint32_t i = 0; i < model->materials_count; ++i) // For each material
     {
         const auto& material = model->materials[i];